Alans: Language

-The ancient language of the Alans was an Eastern Iranian dialect either identical, or at least closely related, to ancient Eastern Iranian languages.
-This is confirmed by comparison of the word for horse in various Indo-Iranian languages and the reconstructed Alanic word for horse:

 Religion

 Prior to their Christianisation, the Alans were Indo-Iranian polytheists, subscribing either to the poorly understood Scythian pantheon or to a polytheistic form of Zoroastrianism.
 Some traditions were directly inherited from the Scythians, like embodying their dominant god in elaborate rituals.

-In the 4th–5th centuries the Alans were at least partially Christianized by Byzantine missionaries of the Arian church.
+In the 4th–5th centuries the Alans were at least partially Christianized by Byzantine Arian missionaries. of the church.
+The Alans converted to Byzantine Orthodoxy in the first quarter of the 10th century, during the patriarchate of Nicholas I Mystikos.
+Al-Mas‘udi reports that they apostasized in 932, but this seems to have been short-lived.
+By the 13th century, most of the urban population of Ossetia gradually became Eastern Orthodox Christian as a result of Georgian missionary work.
 In the 13th century, invading Mongol hordes pushed the eastern Alans further south into the Caucasus, where they mixed with native Caucasian groups and successively formed three territorial entities each with different developments.
 Around 1395, Timur's army invaded the Northern Caucasus and massacred much of the Alanian population.

 As time went by, Digor in the west came under Kabard and Islamic influence.
 It was through the Kabardians (an East Circassian tribe) that Islam was introduced into the region in the 17th century.
 After 1767, all of Alania came under Russian rule, which strengthened Orthodox Christianity in that region considerably.
-A substantial minority of today's Ossetians are followers of the traditional Ossetian religion, revived in the 1980s as Assianism (Ossetian: Uatsdin = 'true faith').
+A substantial minority of today's Ossetians are followers of the traditional Ossetian religion, revived in the 1980s as Assianism (Ossetian: Uatsdin – 'True Faith').